jolatechno/cli-utils/README.md

 ### _git_

+The command `gitkey` has been removedas the old github api is now deprecated.
+You can use `git config --global credential.helper store` as a similar solution.

 #### gitcheat

 `gitsheat -v` will show a visual sheet-cheat about git branches and `gitsheat -t` will shot a textual sheet-cheat.